PyratLabs/ansible-role-k3s/documentation/configuration/2-node-ha-ext-datastore.md

 ## Configuration

-For your control nodes, you will need to instruct the control plane of the PostgreSQL datastore endpoint and set `k3s_control_node_address` to be the hostname or IP of your load balancer.
+For your control nodes, you will need to instruct the control plane of the PostgreSQL datastore endpoint and set `k3s_registration_address` to be the hostname or IP of your load balancer or VIP.

 Below is the example for PostgreSQL, it is possible to use MySQL or an Etcd cluster as well.
 Consult the below guide for using alternative datastore